jdeluyck/kcoreorg-website/_posts/2008/2008-01-12-nas-project.md

 >   </tr>
 > </table>

-which isn&#8217;t very healthy :(
+which isn't very healthy :(

-The disk is packed up and ready to be shipped back to the store&#8230;
+The disk is packed up and ready to be shipped back to the store...